Houston Arboretum and Nature Center

 Purpose: To provide education about the natural environment to people of all ages and to protect and enhance the Arboretum as a haven and as a sanctuary for native plants and animals.

-Programs: Adult classes on nature and wildlife, art, photography, food and wine, and more.
-We also offer special events, membership drives, and educational encounters with live wild critters.
+Programs: Adult classes on nature, wildlife, art, photography, food and wine, and more.
+We also offer family programs, special events, Memberships, private group tours, guided nature hikes, citizen science opportunities, a Nature Shop, and rentals.
 See website for details

-Major Events: Arbor Day in January, Tapas on Trails in February, Earth Day in April, Annual BBQ in June, ArBOOretum in October, Wicked Woods Party in October, Winter Solstice Party in December.
+Major Events: Arbor Day in January, Tapas on the Trails in February, Earth Day in April, Alfresco Gala in April, Native Plant Sale in spring and fall, Pup Crawl in spring, Bingo events in summer, ArBOOretum in October, Arbor Cup Golf Tournament in October.

-Volunteer Opportunities: We use individual volunteers for conservation, gardening, Discovery Room, lobby/gift shop, epcial events, educational programs, outreach events and more.
+Volunteer Opportunities: We use individual volunteers for conservation, gardening, Discovery Room, lobby/gift shop,special events, educational programs, outreach events and more.
 Group Opportunities available.

 Publications: Website; quarterly Program Guide, e-newsletter: the Leaflet.

 The CEC has a searchable, web-based version of the Environmental Resource Guide.
 You may also download older versions of the printed guide below.